evilpaper/frontend-interview-questions/README.md

 For example, suppose you have a list of size n.
 Simple search needs to check each element, so it will take n operations.
 This means it grows linear e.g. at constant speed.
 10 items takes 10 operations, 20 items take 20 operations and so on.
 In Big O notation we write this O(n).

-Some other examples are:
+You use this to compare to other algorithms like this:

 * O(log n), also known as log time.
 Grows slow, is fast.
 Example: Binary search.
 * O(n), also known as linear time.
 Example: Simple search (the example above).
-* O(2^N), also known as exponential time.
-Grows fast, is slow.
+* O(2^N), also known as quadratic time.
+Grows fast, is slowest.
+Example:

 </p>
 </details>